 Shop Our Collection

-So how do industrial welding machines work?
+So how do commercial welders work?
 Welding combines the use of a welding rod and a process called heat sealing.

 A welding rod is inserted between two or more objects and is heated to form a permanent bond.
 Welding rods with low porosity are most effective because they provide higher quality welds.
-Welding rods come in various shapes and sizes.
-Hapco, Inc. automatic welding machines can work with PE, HDPE, and PVC welding rods.
+Hapco, Inc. automatic welders can work with PE, HDPE, and PVC welding rods.

-During the heat sealing process, heat and pressure create a permanent seal between the two thermoplastics to serve various purposes.
+During the heat sealing process using a plastic welding machine, heat and pressure create a permanent seal between the two thermoplastics to serve various purposes.
 They are widely used in commercial roofing, banner & TPO welding, but also in the automobile industry, and more.

 Top 6 Welding Types